serpentine-h2020/user-workshop-2022/README.md

 - **WP3: Solar wind & solar eruption analysis**
     1. Open your terminal/command line/Anaconda prompt.
     2. Make sure the corresponding conda environment is activated by running `conda activate serpentine` in the terminal.
-    3. Run `pip install PyThea==0.7.0`.
-Note that for Windows users, this unfortunately most probably crashes.
-So for this workshop, the Windows users should use the web-version at https://athkouloumvakos.github.io/PyThea/
+    3. Run `pip install PyThea==0.7.0` (Note that for Windows users, this unfortunately most probably will crash at the moment.)